-To us at Camelot – the chemical dependency treatment program that opened its doors to troubled youths in 1971 – the name engenders a great deal of pride.
-Yes, we’re very proud of the accomplishments that have ensued since a group of sincere Staten Island professionals and business people of the former North Shore Kiwanis Club of Staten Island – in response to a real need, used grass roots influence to create Camelot.
+To us at Camelot – the Substance Use Disorder (SUD) treatment program that opened its doors to troubled youths in 1971 – the name engenders a great deal of pride.
+We are proud of our accomplishments since a group of Staten Island business people of the former North Shore Kiwanis Club of Staten Island founded Camelot.

 Our Camelot has no myths, just plain hard work and real accomplishments.
-A lot has changed since 1971 .
-The original storefront has been renovated and upgraded.
-More important, however, is that our on-going programs are expanding.
-In fact in 1992 we opened Staten Island’s first chemical dependency residential facility for young male adults with plans to open a residence for females.
-The most important change has been the increase in our knowledge of chemical dependency treatment … and what it takes to sustain recovery.
+A lot has changed since 1971.
+The original Port Richmond storefront has been demolished and will be rebuilt as a 35 bed Reintegration Program with an Outpatient component.
+In 1992 we opened Staten Island’s first SUD 25 bed residential facility.
+In 2012 we opened our 45 bed program for males on the Sea View Hospital Campus.
+Plans are in motion to open Staten Island’s 1st 47 bed Women with Children Residential Treatment Program on the campus of Sea View Hospital.
+The most important change has been the increase in our knowledge of Substance Use Disorder treatment … and what it takes to sustain recovery.

-Good behavioral therapy is always important, but not the sole ingredient of a successful program.
-Actually, repairing yesterday’s problems is only half the battle.
+Good behavioral therapy is always important, but not the sole ingredient of a sustained healthy lifestyle.
+Repairing yesterday’s trauma is only half the battle.
 That’s why we stress teaching down-to-earth life skills, giving clients a sense of self mastery, reducing their feelings of inadequacy, and fostering independence from drugs and government subsidy.

 Camelot is a 501 (c) (3) nonprofit corporation licensed by the State of New York.
 Camelot’s primary funding is provided by the New York State Office of Alcoholism and Substance Abuse Services (NYS OASAS) with further support from: